klust/SupercomputersForStarters/docs/C02_Processors/C02_S09_Node_architecture.md

 # Some node architectures

+We'll come back to this later also in more detail after discussing memory architectures.

-## AMD Rome node (as used in Vaughan @ UAntwerp)
+## AMD Rome node

-A large fraction of the compute nodes of the University of Antwerp cluster Vaughan consists of second generation AMD EPYC nodes (code-named Rome) with 32 cores.
+!!!
+Note "Examples of clusters that use this processor:"

+    -   Login nodes and large memory nodes on the EuroHPC pre-exascale system LUMI (using a 64-core version)
+    -   Phase 1 of the Flemish Tier-1 system hortense
+        (using a 64-core version in the regular compute nodes)
+    -   Older nodes of the UAntwerpen cluster Vaughan, using the 32-core variant shown in the picture in this section.

 <figure markdown>
   ![AMD Rome CPU of Vaughan](../img/C02_S09_01_AMD_Rome_1.png)